Dr Nancy Njeri Macharia is expected to hung her boots from the Upper Hill red-carpeted office.

 WATCH:

-Knut officials, led by the 1st national chair Malel Langat, who addressed members of the third estate, emphasised that a CEO with a teaching background should succeed Dr. Nancy Macharia.
+Knut officials, led by the 1st vice-national chair Malel Langat, who addressed members of the fourth estate in Mombasa, emphasised that a CEO with a teaching background should succeed Dr. Nancy Macharia.

 ALSO READ: